hermit-os/libhermit/getting-started.md

 IPADDR=192.168.28.1
 NM_CONTROLLED=yes
 ```
-Finally, boot your system with the new Linux kernel and follow the [above tutorial](#building-and-testing-hermitcore-within-a-virtual-machine) from Step 5.
+Finally, follow the [above tutorial](#building-and-testing-hermitcore-within-a-virtual-machine) from Step 5.

-The demo applications are located in their subdirectories `hermit/usr/{tests,benchmarks}`.
+The demo applications are located in their subdirectories `usr/{tests,benchmarks}`.

 ## Builting and testing HermitCore as classical standalone unikernel